mattyman174/GenericItemization/README.md

 This types native `PickRequirements` allow you to define the `QualityLevel` range that a selection from that DataTable of `ItemDefinitions` will be made.

+`PickRequirements` is an InstancedStruct that the `PickFunction` uses to determine what entries from the `ItemDefinition` pool are valid for selection.
+These can be overridden to provide extra requirements that you might want for your Itemization.

+The `PickFunction` is an Object of `UItemDefinitionCollectionPickFunction` type and contains a single function `DoesItemDefinitionSatisfyPickRequirements` that can be overridden both in C++ and Blueprint.
+It is called for every `ItemDefinition` that is in the pool to compare it against the requirements.

 This allows you to compose DataTables of `ItemDefinitions` with all of the Items you like, regardless of their `QualityLevel` together and still have fine grain control over which ones will be available as part of that entries selection pool.

 Most entries in a DropTable will be of this type.